 You also get to choose from three random traits at the end of every floor that you gained a level on.
 You gain XP from nearly every action you take during the game.
 These traits can make you aligned with certain people, make your bullets light things on fire, or even make people flee from your ugly mug more often.
 They are all useful in some way depending on your playstyle.

-The combat and shooting is basic, yet they don’t feel shallow.
+The combat and shooting are basic, yet they don’t feel shallow.
 Button mashing, for example, will get you slaughtered and it pays to enter combat on your terms, with an advantage.
 Timing your swings is important to deflecting attacks and you can use the destructibility of the environments to your advantage.

 While the game encourages planning, the third stage of each district will throw a wrench into your carefully laid schemes.
 These are disaster levels and you have to complete your objectives with something nasty going on.